tgstation/tgstation-server/README.md

 Note that the live detach for DreamDaemon servers is only supported for updates or restarts via the API at this time.
 Stopping tgstation-server will TERMINATE ALL CHILD DREAMDAEMON SERVERS.

-For the Windows service version stop the `tgstation-server-4` service
+For the Windows service version stop the `tgstation-server` service

 For the console version press `Ctrl+C` or send a SIGQUIT to the ORIGINAL dotnet process